 Control Loop Performance Trends: Controllers incorporating PID control loops shall also provide high resolution sampling in less than six second increments for verification of control loop performance.

-Data Buffering and Archiving: Trend data shall be buffered at the BC, and uploaded to hard disk storage when archival is desired.
+Data Buffering and Archiving: Trend data shall be buffered at the BC and uploaded to hard disk storage when archival is desired.
 All archived trends shall be transmitted to the on-site CSS as applicable.
 Uploads shall occur based upon a user-defined interval, manual command, or automatically when the trend buffers become full.

 Time Synchronization: Provide a time master that is installed and configured to synchronize the clocks of all BACnet devices supporting time synchronization.
 Synchronization shall be done using Coordinated Universal Time (UTC).
 All trend sample times shall be able to be synchronized.
 The frequency of time synchronization message transmission shall be selectable by the operator.